videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/angular/angular-js/quick-start.md

 ### Step 4 : Handle Meeting Events

-In this step we will create participant grid and handle events like `meeting-joined`, `meeting-left` and participant events.
+In this step, we will create participant grid and handle events like `meeting-joined`, `meeting-left` and participant events.

 ```js ="app.js"
 // variable initialization